Regularly Scheduled Elections

-Your agent brings your request to the Clerk’s Office and brings you a ballot.
+Your agent brings your request and your ID to the Clerk’s Office and brings you a ballot.
 Mark your ballot, seal it in an absentee envelope, sign the envelope, and have a witness sign the envelope.
 Your agent returns the ballot to the Clerk’s Office.

 The Clerk’s Office may begin issuing absentee ballots to hospitalized voters seven days before an election.

 Polls open at 7 a.m. and close at 8 p.m.
 Everyone in line at 8 p.m. gets to vote.